SpektraSystems/IoT-in-a-Day/instructions/readme.md

 In this exercise, you will use automated in-built Machine Learning models to analyze the data and detect anomalies instead of manual involvement to detect anomalies.

-## Exercise 4 - Real Time Monitoring of Data
+## Exercise 4 - Real-Time Monitoring of Data

-In this exercise, you will use the output from the query which detect anomaly in previous exercise to visualize the data in a Power BI dashboard and configure alerts as well which will be an optional task.
+In this exercise, you will use the output from the query which detects an anomaly in the previous exercise to visualize the data in a Power BI dashboard and configure alerts as well which will be an optional task.

 ## Exercise 5 - Getting started with Azure IoT Edge